jamiebutterworth2016/node/docker.md

 `docker run -v data_volume:/var/lib/mysql mysql`  OR
 `docker run -v /data/mysql:/var/lib/mysql mysql`  OR
 Maps the host volume to the container local folder.

+# Docker Networking
+Bridge is the default private network a container is attached to.
+Override default with `docker run ubuntu --network=host`